Harshal0410/steadfast-yak-3066/README.md

 # steadfast-yak-3066
 # Crime Information Management System

-This is a Crime Information Management System which store the record of criminala.
+This is a Crime Information Management System which store the record of criminals.

 This project is divided into two parts:
 - Admin